 NR/ DM FIN/DM Asst.
 Sec/EPC Hon.
-S. Kent S. Dutton E. Martin/Nalcor AG Deputy Clerk File Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on
+S. Kent S. Dutton E. Martin/Nalcor AG Deputy Clerk File Appendix 1 Page 12 of 21

+Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on